erno-szabados/sparkpaint/src/main/resources/data/Manual.md

 The Eyedropper Tool is simple and effective for color selection and reuse in your artwork.

+### Filter Tool

+The Filter Tool in SparkPaint allows users to apply various effects to their images.
+It includes options for blurring, brightening, adding noise, and dithering.

+#### Features
+- **Blur**: Apply a blur effect to soften the image.
+- **Brighten**: Increase the brightness of the image.
+- **Darken**: Decrease the brightness of the image.
+- **Noise**: Add noise to the image for a grainy effect.
+- **Dithering**: Apply dithering to create a textured effect.

+#### How to Use
+1. **Select the Filter Tool**: Choose the Filter Tool from the toolbar.
+2. **Adjust Settings**: Use the Filter Tool Settings panel to customize the effect:
+    - **Brush Size**: Adjust the size slider to set the brush size.
+    - **Effect Type**: Select the desired effect from the dropdown menu.
+    - **Intensity**: Adjust the intensity slider to control the strength of the effect.
+3. **Apply Effect**: Click on the canvas to apply the selected effect.

 ## Palette

 ### Color Palette